wso2-incubator/identity-events-sse/sse-component/README.md

-# Smaple POC for Shared Signals and Events(SSE) Specification
+# Sample POC for Shared Signals and Events(SSE) Specification

 REST API based on Java Spring Boot that demonstrates how the [Shared Signals and Events (SSE)](https://openid.net/specs/openid-sse-framework-1_0-ID1.html) Framework works.